willr196/guardian-data-streaming/SE/exhibition-curator.md

 4. Possible extensions

-- permanence of exhibitions through a user profile and a non-relational BE to save favourite search combinations
+- permanence of exhibitions through a user profile and a non-relational BE to save favourite search combinations.
+Consider how users can log in, and the safety of their details, and make sure to share a whitelisted test account for us to review your work
 - unique shareable links
 - both a website and a mobile app
 - social media integration
 - multiple search and filter criteria

-## Due date
+## Due date and completion considerations

-To be advised, but not later than four weeks from commencement.
-Please note that you must host this project, and that you must provide clear documentation on how the project can be ran locally.
-Omitting these two steps can result in this project being unsuccessful.
+The due date is to be advised, but not later than four weeks from commencement.
+Please note that the following are non negotiable for the fulfillment of the project:
+- you must host a project which covers the MVP;
+- you must provide clear documentation summarising the project and explaining how the project can be ran locally;
+- if you have log in functionality, you must provide a whitelisted test user accounts for us to review your work.

+Omitting these requirements can result in this project being unsuccessful.